Los Angeles & Ventura County Probate Attorneys

 Our Attorneys have handled thousands of Probates.
 We have a network of professional contacts that can help heirs or beneficiaries with issues such as the sale of the real estate or financial issues (loans to cover expenses during the proceedings).

-Full representation is recommended for Probate, and usually a court filing fee is all that is needed to begin the process.
+We fully represent in the area of Probate, and typically a court filing fee (usually $474.49) is all that is needed to begin the process.
 Your Legal Action Workshop Attorney will provide you with expert legal advice and explain all your options.

 If you want to find out how to avoid Probate, please visit our Estate Planning page.